Benson00/Planning-lab/README.md

 # Planning-Lab

-Code for the Planning lab of *Planning and Automated Reasoning* course, MSc degree in Artificial Intelligence 2023/2024, University of Verona
+Code for the Planning lab of the *Planning and Automated Reasoning* course, MSc degree in Artificial Intelligence 2024/2025, University of Verona

 ## Setup